Extensions-lab/shipper-tms-help/transportrequest.md

 This approach is useful when handling large orders that cannot be delivered all at once or need to be delivered on a regular schedule.

 This method is useful when it’s clear that a large order cannot be delivered all at once and needs to be split into parts that will be delivered at different times or by different carriers.
-In this case, the order is manually divided into parts and assigned to different Transport Requests, which in turn are assigned to different Delivery Orders.
+In this case, the order is manually divided into parts and assigned to different Transport Requests, which in turn are assigned to different Transport Orders.

 Menu path: